 - Max user capacity-300 lbs

-While most products have their own unique selling points, to try and make them stand out from the crowd, there are two features of the Revolution that are key to the product’s success.
+While most products have their own unique selling points, to make them stand out from the crowd, two features of the Revolution are key to the product’s success.

 Spiraflex Resistance Technology